-3.5.5 Risk relating to financial instruments
+3.5.2 Risk related to financial instruments

 Investing involves entering into transactions with financial instruments.
-Investing in the Sub-fund, and therefore the use of financial instruments, means both seizing opportunities and taking risks.
+Investing in the Fund, and therefore the use of financial instruments, means both seizing opportunities and taking risks.
 Managing risks that are related to investing should always be seen in conjunction with the opportunities, eventually expressed in the performance.
 Therefore, risk management is not solely focused on mitigating risks but to create an optimal balance between performance and risk, all within acceptable limits.

-The disclosures of the risks that are included in this section relate to the investments in financial instruments of the Sub-fund.
-The Sub-fund also invests in investment funds.
+The disclosures of the risks that are included in this section relate to the investments in financial instruments of the Fund.
+The Fund also invests in investment funds.
 For detailed risk disclosures on these investments, please refer to the annual reports of these funds.

-3.5.5.1 Market risk
+3.5.2.1.
+Market risk

-The Sub-fund is exposed to the risk of changes in valuation of its investments due to fluctuations in equity markets.
-Additionally, the prices of equities in which the Sub-fund invests can also fluctuate.
-The Sub-fund may use derivatives for the purpose of hedging, efficient portfolio management, and increasing returns.
-The use of derivatives may involve leverage, which increases the Sub-fund's sensitivity to market movements.
+The Fund is exposed to the risk of changes in valuation of its investments due to fluctuations in equity markets.
+Additionally, the prices of equities in which the Fund invests can also fluctuate.
+The Fund may use derivatives for the purpose of hedging, efficient portfolio management, and increasing returns.
+The use of derivatives may involve leverage, which increases the Fund's sensitivity to market movements.

-The Sub-fund invests in investment funds and, through these funds, is indirectly exposed to market risk.
-The market risk described below relates to the Sub-fund's own investments in equities, bonds, and other fixed-income securities, as well as derivatives.
+The Fund invests in investment funds and, through these funds, is indirectly exposed to market risk.